ebrahimpichka/ebrahimpichka.github.io/_posts/2022-01-12-rl-resources.md

 ---
 layout: post
-title: The Best Resources to Learn Reinforcement Learning
+title: Resources to Learn Reinforcement Learning
 date: 2022-01-12 12:00:00
 description: Some of the best (mostly free) tutorials, courses, books, and more on this ever-evolving field
 tags: RL resources